ParamPatel14/SignWay/README.md

 In our project we basically focus on producing a model which can recognise Fingerspelling based hand gestures in order to form a complete word by combining each gesture.
 The gestures we aim to train are as given in the image below.

+**Text To Speech Translation:**

+The model translates known gestures into words. we have used pyttsx3 library to convert the recognized words into the appropriate speech.
+The text-to-speech output is a simple workaround, but it's a useful feature because it simulates a real-life dialogue.